White Noise Facts vs. Myths: Sleep, Focus, and Safety

 Understanding White Noise

-White noise consists of a mix of all audible frequencies played at equal intensity, creating a sound that’s soothing and uniform.
-This sound can mask environmental noises, helping you focus or sleep better by providing a stable auditory backdrop.
+White noise is not just a constant hum or static.
+It consists of a mix of all audible frequencies played at equal intensity, producing a sound that feels soothing and uniform.

-Studies show that white noise can improve concentration in noisy environments and aid in relaxation by reducing distractions.
-It’s often used in sleep therapy, as it helps people fall asleep faster and stay asleep longer.
+That steady auditory backdrop masks environmental noises, which can help you focus or sleep more easily.
+Studies show it can improve concentration in noisy environments and aid relaxation by reducing distractions.
+In sleep therapy, it helps people fall asleep faster and stay asleep longer.

 Common Myths About White Noise